emermacko/postimages-direct-url/README.md

-# postimages-direct-url
+# Direct links collector for [postimages.org](http://postimages.org/)
-Get direct urls for all the photos in gallery on [postimages](http://postimages.org/)
+Get direct urls for all the photos in a gallery